yangp0709/CS262/Design_Exercise3/experiments/internal_event_probability_experiments/internal_event_probability_experiments.md

 # Analysis of Internal Event Probability Experiments

 Each experiment was run with a different probability for a VM to choose an internal event when no messages are pending.
+These experiments are ran for 1 minute and have the average stats across 5 simulations for each experiment.

 **Clarification:**
 - When a VM has a message in its queue, it always logs a **receive** event.